-Editor's Note: This story was updated to reflect the results of the November 13 Planning Commission Hearing.
+Editor's Note: This story was updated to reflect the results of the November 13 Commission for Historical and Architectural Preservation hearing.

 Jesse Salazar and Tom Williams approached acclaimed street artist Gaia about a year ago to ask if he would be interested in painting the side of their Mount Vernon rowhome.
 But the couple couldn't have planned a better week to finally get their three-story portrait of Baltimore-bred drag icon Divine.